AnaAlesiuk/Sveta/README.md

 And the best way is to use the idea of a search engine.
 For that, I grouped relevant sources of information like product_id and title, and in the case of details, I grouped them into title, product_type, and tags after that, I can use this to extract common keywords such as gender, colour and so on.

 Here I built my pipeline using a pipe operator where each function's result is the next function's argument.
-I'm using the function of enum module to count all the words that are in every description of products(направить мышку на любую функцию, чтобы продемонстрировать сразу документацию)
+I'm using the function of enum module to count all the words that are in every description of products.

 With this smart cell, we can easily make a graph of all the counted words, and by looking at it, I started to decide which classes are better to take.